Higher education in the United States: Terminology

 Almost all colleges and universities are coeducational.
 A dramatic transition occurred in the 1970s, when most men's colleges started to accept women.
 Over 80% of the women's colleges of the 1960s have closed or merged, leaving fewer than 50.
 Over 100 historically black colleges and universities (HBCUs) operate, both private and public.

-Some U.S. states offer higher education at two year "colleges" formerly called "community colleges".
+Some US states offer higher education at two year "colleges" formerly called "community colleges".
 The change requires cooperation between community colleges and local universities.

 Four-year colleges often provide the bachelor's degree, most commonly the Bachelor of Arts (B.A.) or Bachelor of Science (B.S.).
 They are primarily either undergraduate only institutions (e.g. liberal arts colleges), or the undergraduate institution of a university (such as Harvard College, Yale College, and Columbia College).

 Higher education has led to the creation of accreditation organizations, independent of the government, to vouch for the quality of degrees.
 These voluntary member organizations establish and maintain standards at participating institutions.
 Accrediting agencies have been criticized for possible conflicts of interest that lead to favorable results.
 Non-accredited institutions exist, but their students are not eligible for federal loans.